AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 1. SQS requirement
 --------------------

-SQS permission is required as Aviatrix Controller uses SQS messages queue to communicate with the gateways.
+SQS permission is required as the Aviatrix Controller uses an SQS messages queue to communicate with the gateways.
 This permission applies to all use cases where there is an Aviatrix gateway.

 ::